 Maui is situated along the Auau channel, which also includes Molokai and Lanai.
 Each winter, tourists and locals alike visit the channel for a chance to spot the majestic humpback whales returning to breed and raise their calves.

 It should come as no surprise that Maui whale watching tours are among the most popular activities on the island every year.
 However, not all whale watching tours are the same.
-Before you go, make sure you study up on the available tours and discover which tour which suits your travel preferences best.

 What to Look For in a Whale Watching Tour